tgranat/ggconvolver/README.md

 * Fancy graph plotting the EQ curve to visualize the EQ settings
 * Output frequency analyser

+v0.3
+* Moved to JUCE6
+* Using cmake

 ### Todo

 Prio:
-* Move to JUCE6
-* Use Cmake to build
 * cppcheck
 * I'm having some problem where sometimes it gets distorted after a while.
 Check code for memory/buffer/other issues.